ayushprd/Event_Management_WebApp/README.md

 ### Project Overview
 ----------------------------------
-In a popular college like ours, multiple Events are organised in the campus every week.
+In a popular college like ours :P , multiple Events are organised in the campus every week.
 However, due to a lack of common medium, people often miss out on the important of details such as date of event, venue etc.
 To solve this problem, we have built a Web App on which everyone can easily find out about the various Events being held in the college.